We're here to help with all your accident claim / personal injury claim questions

 Who are Accidentclaims.org?

 Accidentclaims.org use professional solicitors who can handle claims of all sizes to fight for the compensation they deserve.
-They cover the whole of the UK and offer no win no fee guarantees and 100% compensation for the claimant following a successful win.
+They cover the whole of the UK and offer no win no fee guarantees and Maximum Compensation Levels for the claimant following a successful win.

 How do I make an accident / personal injury claim?

 We have solicitors skilled in all professions, from road traffic accident specialists to workplace accident specialists.
 Fill in our online accident claim form to get started.

 There are no guarantees on how quickly we can settle your accident claim, as every claim is treated on an individual basis.
 There are many factors to take into consideration, such as full or part liability for the accident, Police involvement, medical examinations etc. Following a full review of the situation, we will be able to advise on an accident claim settlement timescale.